RichardVerbraak/Notes/Styling_Guidelines.md

 Little whitespace is unreadable and doesn't separate content as nicely.

 Too much whitespace and the user won't know the relationship between one part of content and another.

+## Visual Hierarchy

+This is used to separate the _most_ important content on your page from the _least_ important content.
+Defining visual hierarchy is done by following the next guidelines

+1. Establish where your audience should look first

+        As an example, having a bright orange subscriptiopn button in the main header of your Blog page to accumulate more followers.

+        Changing to a smaller font family / size / weight for less important content.

+2. Define a flow that corresponds to your website's message

+        This is used to guide a user from one piece of content to the next.

+3. Use whitespace to build said flow

+        Whitespace if done right makes the content easier to digest for the user